11° 0' 23N Long 124° 36' 27E Ormoc is located on the western coast of Leyte Island in the Philippines Borders Ormoc Bay to the west.

-After the US Army landing on eastern Leyte, Ormoc became an important port for Japanese Army resupply during the Leyte campaign,
+After the November 1944 U. S. Army landing on the eastern coast of Leyte, Ormoc became an important port for Japanese Army resupply during the Leyte campaign,

 where troops were reinforcements and supplies could land.

 On December 7, 1944, U. S. Navy APDs with LCVP's landed the US Army 77th Division at Ormoc at White 1 and White 2 beaches and met no

 one camouflaged E16A Paul T-301 was captured camouflaged near shore.

 Philippine-Japan Peace Memorial

 onto the hill behind Ormoc, this monument was created by Japanese